echrisinger/git_report/README.md

 #### Code Style & Tool Usage

 A lot of style is influenced by [Clean Architecture](https://www.amazon.com/gp/your-account/order-history/ref=ppx_yo_dt_b_search?opt=ab&search=architecture), which I'm in the midst of reading.
-Personally I find introducing a ton of interfaces & patterns to be a little overkill for a personal project, but it was a fun mental exercise.
-Reflecting on some projects that I've worked on in industry, the emergent patterns begin to make sense.
-The end result, in this repository, is that many stylistic decisions are intentionally unpythonic.
-There are a lot of single method classes, some unnecessary interfaces, etc.
+In a personal project, I find introducing a ton of interfaces & patterns to be a little overkill, but hey, it's my repo.
+In this project there are some intentionally unpythonic choices.
+There are a lot of single method classes, unnecessary interfaces, etc.